 No person will hold more than one elected office.

-Appointed directors will be sworn in by the same oath as elected officers at the first General meeting following appointment.
+Appointed directors will be sworn in by the same oath as elected officers at the first Society meeting following appointment.

 All elected and appointed positions shall be for a one (1) year term.
 Re-nomination and re-election are required to serve additional elected terms.
 Appointed positions may be reappointed and confirmed for additional one-year terms with no limit on the number of terms.